Self-discovery exercises: 10 tools to understand yourself

 What are signs that self-discovery work is actually helping?

 You’ll notice real progress when you can articulate something specific about yourself you didn’t know before, when you make a decision that feels more aligned than usual, or when you recognize a pattern you’ve been repeating.
-Progress is not feeling more confident – it’s having clearer information about how you actually operate.
+Progress is not feeling more confident.
+It’s having clearer information about how you actually operate.

 Should self-discovery be done alone or with support?